 Bernaise isn’t only a great match for steak.
-It is also a great sauce to serve with poached salmon for instance, did you know that?
+Because it is also a great sauce that you can serve with a piece of poached salmon for instance, did you know that?
+Salmon and bernaise, it really works!

-Love this steak recipe?
 Then also check out my white asparagus with smoked salmon and homemade dill béarnaise sauce!
-Great summer sauce!
+That’s also a great summer sauce!

 My bernaise sauce recipe: a creamy tarragon and butter sauce!